officiallysingh/spring-boot-problem-handler/README.md

 content-type: application/problem+xml
 ```

-**Error Response description**
+**Description**
-* `type`:- A URI reference that identifies the problem type.
+* `type`:- A `URI` reference that identifies the problem type.
 When dereferenced, it provides human-readable documentation for this error.
   If not set `about:blank` is taken as default.
 * `title`:- A short, human-readable summary of the error such as `Bad Request`.
 * `status`:- The HTTP status code, int value such as `500`.